How to Avoid Overdraft Protection Fees at the Bank

 Find out what they charge for overdraft protection.
 Find out the “per item fee” as well as their “maximum fees per day“.

 Then do the math.
 For example, Fifth Third Bank (at the time of this entry) charges a $37 overdraft fee per item with a maximum fee per day of 10.
 This equals $358.
-If this is acceptable for you, then so be it.
+If this is acceptable to you, then so be it.
 If it’s not, it might be time to opt-out or start shopping for a new institution.

 The Case FOR Overdraft.